lmiller1990/design-pattenrns-for-vuejs/src/pdf/PROVIDE-INJECT.md

 ## Usage via import

-Let's get something rendering before we go.
+Let's get something running before we explore using `provide` and `inject`.
 Export a new instance of the store:

 ```js
 import { reactive, readonly } from 'vue'